 Since composer and baritone Harry T. Burleigh published the Negro Spiritual, “Deep River,” for solo voice in 1916, singers have performed this and similar art songs in concerts, recitals, sacred services, and vocal competitions.
 For a century, the powerful words and melodies of these American folk songs have proven to be fruitful sources for composers seeking to create music for classically trained vocalists to perform on stage and for recordings.

-The project’s goal is the eventual publication of a discography of Spiritual art songs that not only includes information available in The Spirituals Database, but identifies important details all too often missing from the recordings themselves.
+The project’s goal is the eventual publication of a resource on Spiritual art songs that not only includes information available in The Spirituals Database, but identifies important details all too often missing from the recordings themselves.

 The primary–but far from exclusive–audience for The Spirituals Database is the vocalist, the vocal coach/teacher or accompanist who is looking for these recorded resources.
 These recordings serve as an opportunity for the singer, voice instructor or other musician to study how Spirituals can be performed in a studio, concert, service or competition setting.

-Even the composer, music historian, educator, librarian, researcher, or the enthusiast who simply wants to hear these great songs performed will have reason to seek out information about the wide range of recordings–including a number of rare or out-of-print long-playing (33 1/3 rpm) and 78 rpm albums, audio cassettes and 45 rpm discs that have not yet been transferred to compact disc, as well as demonstration recordings from Spirituals music score compilations–represented in The Spirituals Database.
+Even the composer, music historian, educator, librarian, researcher, or the enthusiast who simply wants to hear these great songs performed will have reason to seek out information about the wide range of recordings–including a number of rare or out-of-print long-playing (33 1/3 rpm) and 78 rpm albums, audio cassettes and 45 rpm discs that have not yet been transferred to compact disc, as well as demonstration recordings from Spirituals music score compilations and commercial recordings available only as streamed digital files–represented in The Spirituals Database.

 The criteria used for the selection of recordings for The Spirituals Database is very straightforward: